DISCIPLINE55/wireframing/README.md

   - Example: Testing a low-fidelity booking page to ensure users can easily navigate between hotel listings, details, and booking steps.

 Overall, wireframes serve as a communication tool and guide the design process, ensuring alignment among team members and stakeholders before moving into high-fidelity design and development.

+## Wireframing in Practice

+**Real-World Scenario: Hotel Booking Application**

+During the design of a hotel booking system similar to Airbnb or Booking.com, the team created low-fidelity wireframes to map out the search, booking, and checkout flows.
+Early usability testing with these wireframes revealed several potential issues:

+- **Issue 1: Confusing Search Filters**
+  - Users struggled to locate filters for price range, amenities, and ratings.
+  - **Resolution:** The team reorganized the filter panel, added clear labels, and prioritized the most-used filters at the top of the panel.

+- **Issue 2: Booking Confirmation Uncertainty**
+  - Users were unsure if their booking was successful after completing the checkout process.
+  - **Resolution:** A clear confirmation screen with booking details and a prominent confirmation message was added to the wireframe, ensuring clarity before development.

+- **Issue 3: Navigation Between Steps**
+  - Users had difficulty moving back and forth between hotel selection, room details, and checkout.
+  - **Resolution:** Navigation buttons and breadcrumb trails were incorporated into the wireframe, improving flow and user orientation.

+**Impact on the Final Product:**

+By addressing these issues at the wireframing stage, the team minimized costly changes during development.
+The final product featured intuitive navigation, clear instructions, and an organized layout, resulting in a user-friendly booking experience.

+**Conclusion:**

+Wireframing plays a vital role in software development by identifying usability problems early, enabling rapid iteration, and aligning the team on design decisions.
+It ensures that the final product is intuitive, efficient, and meets user needs, saving time and resources while enhancing overall user satisfaction.